emtilt/ph410s21/_homework/hw3.md

 c)  Given your (superficially contradictory) results from parts a and b, what is the divergence of this E field?
 Express it as a single mathemtical equation valid over all space in cylindrical coordinates

-#### 6. A rod with a hole drilled in it
+#### 7. A rod with a hole drilled in it

 Gauss' Law can be useful in situations where you want to determine the electric field in conceptually different physical spaces.
 In this problem, you will explore this using the example of a uniformly charged rod with a hole drilled through it.

 Consider a rod of length $L$ and radius $b$ that has a hole drilled down the center of it (along it's length-wise axis) with a radius of $a$.
 The rod is very long compared to it's radius, so that Gauss' Law can be used to find the approximate electric field near the middle of the rod (far from the ends).
 The rod has a uniform charge distribution $\rho$.
-You will determine the electric field "everywhere" - meaning everywhere near the middle of the rod.

 1. Find the electric field inside the hole ($r<a$).
 2. Find the electric field outside the rod ($r>b$).